 The paper also focuses on analyzing the various threats that could obstruct sustainable development being carried out by companies in the oil and gas industry.
 The importance of sustainable economic growth with regards to the oil and gas industry has also been highlighted.
 The 3Ps explained above can be used to categorize the key issues/risks that impact sustainability.
 The researchers concluded that the sustainability programs followed by oil and gas industry are not satisfactory; however there is strong evidence of improvement in near future.
 Towards the end, the researchers have tried to list the Strategies and Methodologies for enhancing the effectiveness of sustainability strategies and programs for the sector.

 The study found that there are many loopholes surrounding the concept of sustainability.
 Even though sustainable development has a short history, the issues surrounding the topic have been addressed till date in a multidimensional aspect.
 The concept of sustainable development was intended to provide the right framework for law makers, planners and decision makers so that issues concerning development, environmental safety and social responsibility could be addressed using an empirical methodology.
 However, the scope of sustainable development in the O&G industry has been poorly defined, making it prone to ambiguity.
 Sustainability today, as addressed by the O&G companies, majorly tends to take into concern only the management issue.
-Instead, it should actually question the involvement of the larger political dimension which has consequences on the operational methods of these companies.
-Today, the concept of sustainability is being interpreted in a multitude of different ways and sustainability cannot be achieved with conflicting notions of the concept at various levels.

 Mapping the Oil and Gas industry to the Sustainable Development Goals: An Atlas – 2017